To be able to vote at elections your name must be on the electoral register.

 If you do not have internet access, we can take your details over the telephone and get you registered.
 Our office contact details are provided at the foot of this page.

-*You need to be 15 years old by 30 November 2019 and can vote in Scottish Parliament and local government elections as soon as you are 16 years old.
+You can vote in Scottish Parliament and local government elections as soon as you are 16 years old.
 Once you are 18 you can vote in European and Westminster Parliamentary elections if you are a British or Commonwealth citizen.
 If you are not a British or Commonwealth citizen you are not entitled to vote in Westminster Parliamentary elections.

 Canvass 2020 - Household Letters

-The 2019 annual canvass commenced on 2 August and continues beyond the publication of the revised registers on 1 December 2019.
-During the period of 2 August to 30 November households will receive a household enquiry form that sets out who is currently registered and invites a householder to update the information.
+The 2020 annual canvass commenced on 5 August and will continue until the publication of the revised registers by 1 December 2020.
+During August 2020 every household in Grampian will receive a letter that sets out who is currently registered and invites a householder to update the information.